EdwinWalela/edwinwalela/content/posts/rest-api.md

 ### What's an API?

-Put simply, an API is a server side application which has the ability to recieve HTTP requests (GET,POST,PUT,UPDATE) and provide a response.
+An API is a server side application which has the ability to receive HTTP requests (GET,POST,PUT,UPDATE) and provide a response.
 API's can send back responses as JSON or XML.

 ### How about REST?

 Representational State Transfer (REST) is a design pattern (or style) for building APIs.
-Some of the principles which need to be met for an API to be reffered to as a REST API are:
+Some of the principles which need to be met for an API to be referred to as a REST API are:

 - **Client-Server** - The user interface should be separated from data storage concerns